Curedbio/3D-Printer/README.md

 Uploades files are ready to be used in a 3D printer or laser cutter.

 ## DNA
-Simple DNA and RNA puzzle-like to help understund the most basic concepts of nucleic acids.
+Simple DNA and RNA puzzle-like to help understand the most basic concepts of nucleic acids.
+_Based on Eagleknot_

 ## Protein
 How to transform a PDB file into a STL.
-Exanmple uses BCR-ABL wt and mutant with some ligands.
+Example uses BCR-ABL wt and mutant with some ATP, imatinib and dasatinib as ligands.
+_Based on HHMI Biointeractive_